Heat Sink Blog

 Our online heat pipe calculator provides the following heat pipe performance data: heat pipe thermal conductivity by diameter, heat pipe carrying capacity (Qmax) by diameter & orientation, and delta-T from one end of the heat pipe to the other.
 From this last...

-Heat Sink Calculator Use Instructions
+Heat Sink Thermal Resistance Calculator Instructions

-Heat Sink Size Calculator Use Instructions
+Heat Sink Size Calculator Instructions

 Heat Pipes & Vapor Chambers – What’s the Difference?